Calling emerging writers!

-Do you battle with Millennial Fatigue?
+Do you battle with Gen Z or Millennial Fatigue?
 Symptoms include a generalised sense of impending doom about our planet whilst at the same time tuning it out entirely to focus on what really matters… why does this person’s Instagram feed horrify me to my very core, yet I keep going back to see what the hell they’ve done now?
 It’s okay, you might just be Under 30!

 And congratulations, that qualifies you to use your creative energy to enter our writing competition.